chezou/Mykytea-ruby/README.md

 Install Dependencies
 --------------------

-You need install KyTea and SWIG before build.
+You need to install KyTea before build.

 To build Mykytea-ruby, run
 --------------------

-   % swig -c++ -ruby mykytea.i
    % ruby extconf.rb
    % make

   (If you want to install, run)
    % sudo make install

+  (If you fail to make, please try to install SWIG and run)
+   % swig -c++ -ruby -I/usr/local/include mykytea.i

 How to use?
 --------------------